milesstanfield/codeclimate-standard/config/contents/rails/inverse_of.md

 ### Example:
     # bad
-    # However, RuboCop can not detect this pattern...
+    # However, Standard can not detect this pattern...
     class Physician < ApplicationRecord
       has_many :appointments
       has_many :patients, through: :appointments